 As a respite foster carer you will provide a caring and supportive role, not only to children in need, but also to their full-time foster family.
 Although you may only dedicate a small amount of time per month to as a respite foster carer, you will be making an enormous impact by offering stability and respect to some of Australia’s 50,000 children who cannot live safely at home.

 Respite foster care facts

 As a respite foster carer, you will give children regular and occasional time away from their primary foster family or parents.
 The length of care can vary from a day or a weekend to a short break over school holidays.
 “My respite commitment is one weekend every six weeks,” says one of our respite carers.
 “The five weeks in between I still do lots of other things.
 I don’t see that respite [care] ever holds me back – if anything it enhances [my life].”

 Do I need special training to become a respite foster carer?

 No, you do not need specific qualifications or training prior to applying to be a respite foster carer.
 Life Without Barriers will provide you with specialist training and support throughout the onboarding process, so you feel prepared when you begin your journey as a carer with us.

 As a respite foster carer, what kinds of children will be in my care?

 Respite care relationships only occurs when it is in the best interests of the child.
 This means it is unlikely you will provide care to a baby or young child.
-Children who are eligible for respite foster care are often those with more complex needs, but the requirements vary from state to state, and on a case-by-case basis.
 One of our respite foster carers often takes two girls, aged 12 and eight years, who live together with their full-time foster parents.
 “Although they are related, they have very different needs,” the carer said.
 “It’s a fun, interesting and sensitive time in a young woman’s life, with plenty of changes.
 I can remember that time well and how important good relationships and strong foundations are.”